Best Office Chairs for Back Pain (2026)

 Best Budget for Back Pain: Sihoo Doro C300 (~$300) — Check price

-The Doro C300 punches well above its price with an auto-adaptive lumbar system that adjusts to your posture without manual intervention.
+The original Doro C300 punches well above its price with an auto-adaptive lumbar system that adjusts to your posture without manual intervention.
 Tom's Guide noted its dynamic lumbar tracks spinal movement in real time, reducing the fidgeting that plagues cheaper chairs.
 Seat depth adjustment and 3D armrests round out the package.
 At $300, it is the cheapest chair in this guide that provides genuine, effective lumbar support. [src7, src3]

 Best Hybrid Gaming/Office for Back Pain: Secretlab Titan Evo (~$519) — Check price